Tigers vs. Mariners Player Props Betting Odds

 Torkelson Stats

-- Torkelson will look for his sixth straight game with a hit in this matchup.
-During his last five outings he is hitting .286 with two doubles, a triple, a walk and three RBI.
+- Torkelson has recorded at least one hit in six straight games.
+In his last 10 outings he is hitting .268 with three doubles, a triple, a home run, four walks and six RBI.

 Torkelson Recent Games